to-nexus/cross-game-reward/overview/en/01_architecture.md

-# Cross Staking Protocol – Architecture
+# Cross GameReward Protocol – Architecture

 ## 📐 Overview
-The protocol exposes a modular multi-pool staking topology built around a `rewardPerToken` accumulator.
+The protocol exposes a modular multi-pool deposit topology built around a `rewardPerToken` accumulator.
 This document explains how the contracts interact and which responsibilities reside where.

 ---